L13/vscode-projects/README.md

 * `l13Projects.workspace.ignore` - The folders which should be ignored.
 * `l13Projects.subfolder.folders` - The folders to search for subfolders.
 * `l13Projects.subfolder.ignore` - The folders which should be ignored.
-* `l13Projects.sortWorkspacesBy` - Sort workspaces by name, simple or type.
+* `l13Projects.sortWorkspacesBy` - Sort workspaces by name, category or type.
+Custom groups are always at the top of the tree view.
+If a project, folder or workspace is part of a custom group, it does not appear in the auto sorted groups anymore.
 	* `Name` - (default) Sort all workspaces by name.
-	* `Simple` - Group all workspaces by simple type.
+	* `Simple` - Group all workspaces by category.
 	* `Type` - Group all workspaces by type.
 * `l13Projects.initialFavoriteGroupsState` - Set the initial state of a favorite group.
 	* `Remember` - (default) Remember the collpased and expanded state of each group.